CraigRodrigues/InterviewQuestions-FlipTheScript/README.md

+# Flip the Script
-# A List of Questions To Ask Your Potential Manager/Teammate/Company
+## A List of Questions To Ask Your Potential Manager/Teammate/Company

-## Personal
+### Personal
 - What will be my day to day responsibilities?
 - What programming languages will I be expected to work in?
 - Do you have any goals?
 What is your plan for achieving your biggest goal?